The Spring 2026 CAIDP Team is comprised of

 Varsha is a Privacy and Tech Lawyer with a background in civil litigation, human rights law, and commercial law.
 Executive Legal and Deputy Information Officer at the Railway Safety Regulator.
 Her expertise lies in ICT advisory and training services, drafting legal guidelines and policies, and conducting research on AI regulation, global data protection, cybersecurity frameworks, and ICT law.
 Varsha is passionate about ICTs and development, crafting effective policy proposals that balance innovation with risk mitigation for societal good.
 She holds a Bachelor of Social Science, LLB, and LLM in Commercial Law, and is a doctoral candidate.
 Varsha attained the CAIDP AI Policy Certificates with Distinction and is a Research Fellow and member of the CAIDP Policy Group.

-Clea Strydom - Teaching Fellow
+Candice Alder - Teaching Fellow

-Cecilia Garcia Podoley- Team Leader F25
+Cecilia Garcia Podoley- Teaching Fellow

 Cecilia Garcia Podoley is a lawyer and seasoned ethics, compliance, and AI-governance specialist with three decades of international experience.
 She has led compliance programs at several multinational enterprises, and currently serves as Vice-Chair of the Board and Co-Chair of the AI and Compliance Working Group at Ethics & Compliance Switzerland.
 Cecilia holds a JD in public international law, a specialization in high-tech law, and recent certifications in computational social science and AI governance.
 Fluent in four languages, she advises the Ethical AI Alliance, writes on AI ethics for Le Monde Économique, and advises companies on ethical AI and AI governance.
 She lives in Geneva, Switzerland.